matthewwardrop/spec-classes/docsite/docs/usage/special_types.md

-        overridable=True,  # Whether to allow overriding by default. cache=False,  # Whether to cache the result after first evaluation. invalidated_by=None,  # An iterable of attributes which when mutated invalidate the cache (only supported when used with spec-classes)
+        overridable=True,  # Whether to allow overriding by default. cache=False,  # Whether to cache the result after first evaluation. invalidated_by=None,  # An iterable of attributes which when mutated invalidate the cache (only supported when used with spec-classes) allow_attribute_error=True,  # Whether to allow properties to raise `AttributeErrors` which are often masked during attribute lookup.
     )
     def method(self):
         ...